-Users are able to view statements, pay bills, deposit cheques and make transfers to any bank account while on-the-go – without the need to visit a local branch.
+Users are able to view statements, pay bills, deposit checks and make transfers to any bank account while on-the-go, without the need to visit a local branch.

 Whether it’s developed in-house or with the help of third-party providers, the growth of mobile device ownership has sparked continued developments within the banking industry to ensure that their apps provide the best service to their customers and more importantly, remain highly secure.

-Growing consumer sophistication and the speed at which customers can access their accounts has also resulted in a fall in website usage and mobile app logins have risen from 7 million daily in 2014 to 11 million in 2015.
-As a result, visits to bank branches fell from 476 million in 2011 to 278 million in 2016.
+Growing consumer sophistication and the speed at which customers can access their accounts has also resulted in a fall in website usage and as a result, visits to bank branches fell from 476 million in 2011 to 278 million in 2016.

 Older customers surveyed cited that they continued to visit a bank branch due to worries over internet security and their current banking needs already being met.
 Younger customers however, still felt the need to speak to a bank teller and regularly use an ATM to withdraw cash.

 It’s unclear if a lack of mobile app functionality or a genuine desire to stick to traditional banking is the reason for regular bank branch visits, but what we do know is that the appetite for mobile banking is definitely on the increase in the US – even beyond the millennial demographic.

 It comes as no surprise that countries in Asia have followed in the footsteps of the UK and US.
 Cities including New Delhi, Tokyo, and Hong Kong are now the epicenter of an emerging middle class and affordable high-end smartphones ensure more people than ever are digitally connected.